Signed in as:

 HAY is their main supplemental diet!

 Always have good quality (mixed) grass hay available at all times for both Does and Bucks.
-This is their main food source.
+This is their main food source when free roaming browse is unavailable.
 Alfalfa is apparently too high in protein for males so to be safe we just use mixed grass hay.
 Never feed moldy hay or it can make your goat sick or die.

 DOES: